Are you planning your first trip to Las Vegas, hoping to avoid common rookie mistakes? If so, you’re not alone.

 With numerous outdoor options within day-trip range from Vegas including the Hoover Dam, Valley of Fire, and Red Rock Canyon, escaping the hustle and bustle of the city could be a welcome reprieve.

 Paying sky-high ATM fees: Casino ATM fees are absurdly high, often around $10 to access your own money.
 You don’t have to pay that, however.
 Instead, stop into one of the numerous CVS, Walgreens, or Target locations on the Strip where you’ll be charged a more palatable $3ish fee.
-Here is a full rundown of ATM fees on the Las Vegas Strip so you can find a cheap option near you.

 If possible sign up for that casino’s loyalty program before booking to score a modest discount.
 Rooms booked directly can almost always be canceled and refunded if the need arises, which allows you to continue to check rates, cancel, and re-book if prices become more advantageous.
-Booking directly with properties in Las Vegas also makes an inexpensive, or complimentary room upgrade a more likely occurrence.

-Casinos use that player’s card to track your play and will offer discounts and even complimentary stays in the future based on your spend.
+Casinos use that player’s card to track your play and will offer discounts and even complimentary stays in the future based on your activity.
 Even low rollers can score deep discounts and free rooms on subsequent trips.

 Play games with poor odds: Stay away from games like 6:5 blackjack and triple zero roulette which dilute your odds of winning and are common at Strip casinos.
 Friendlier 3:2 blackjack can be found on the Strip at a higher minimum bet or at resorts downtown or off the Strip.